Caramelized Onion Mushroom Swiss Turkey Burger

 Key Ingredients and Substitutions

-Burgers are no longer just fast food, and the investment you make in preparation time and ingredients will determine how memorable your creations are.
-None of the ingredients are especially expensive, so you might as well buy the best you can find.
-Turkey by itself can be somewhat bland and dry, so skipping the herbs and spices is not recommended.
-Feel free to experiment with some of your own favorite sauces and spices to tailor the flavor to your own personal tastes.
+None of the ingredients are especially expensive, so you buy the best you can find.
+Turkey, by itself, can be somewhat bland and dry, so skipping the herbs and spices is not recommended.
+Feel free to experiment with some of your favorite sauces and spices to tailor the flavor to your tastes.

 The full ingredient list and measurements are listed in the printable recipe below.